Jighdan/notes/Algorithms/Algorithms Analysis.md

+# Algorithms Analysis

-# What is an Algorithm?
+## What is an Algorithm?
-Algorithms are the ideas behind computer programs.
+- Algorithms are the ideas behind computer programs.
 An algorithmic problem is specified by describing the set of instances it must work on, and what desired properties the output must have.

 ### Example Problem: Sorting